 MALF connects Friends of Library organizations, provides valuable resources to support their work, and is a strong voice for Friends of Library groups and libraries throughout Minnesota.

-Every public library in Minnesota benefits from state funds earmarked for interlibrary loan service (ILL), online database access, and special programming featuring authors and educators.
+Every public library in Minnesota benefits from State funds earmarked for interlibrary loan service (ILL), online database access, and special programming.
 These are just three of a dozen ways in which state dollars impact local library service.
-Crucial services like these are easy to take for granted, but we do so at our own peril.

 MALF is a private foundation, but we count on member dues and on donations from library lovers across the state to fully actualize our bold mission.
 Monetary gifts of any size are appreciated and will be acknowledged in writing.